TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ```

 ### Import Resource
-- Import resources from a file in the [Swagger v2.0 OpenAPI Specification](https://swagger.io/specification/v2/) format.
+- Imports resources from a file in the [Swagger v2.0 OpenAPI Specification](https://swagger.io/specification/v2/) format.
 - When resources are imported, all existing resources created in the service are deleted and overwritten with the imported resources.
 - When a resource is imported, all existing models created in the service are deleted and overwritten with the imported model.
 - Note that data of invalid operation in Swagger paths > path > operation will be ignored and not registered.